 Their stealth is also a nice perk and could give them a leg-up on the party if they can hide and gain a surprise round.

 Due to the destruction of their civilization, illithids are now found hiding deep within the Underdark.
 It should come as no surprise that they have exceptional darkvision.
-Their high Wisdom also gives the fantastic passive Perception making it difficult for them to be ambushed or snuck up on.
+Their high Wisdom also gives the fantastic passive Perception making it difficult for them to be ambushed.

 Telepathy is a fun toy to have when playing a mind flayer.
 Use its generous range to mess with the party as they traverse the dark cave system or dungeon.
 Use intimidation and deception to make the party think twice about drawing their swords when you meet them face-to-face.